-- their spouse, ie, their legally married partner; and - their children under the age of 18.
+- their spouse, ie, their legal marriage partner; and - their children under the age of 18.

-Further conditions, such as cohabitation, basic knowledge of the language spoken at the place where the permit is requested, and adequate housing must also be met.
+Further conditions, such as cohabitation, basic knowledge of the language spoken at the place where the permit is requested (or where they are registering for a language course), and adequate housing must also be met.